A Gaussian Sliding Windows Regression Model for Hydrological Inference: Introduction

 The hydrological processes that produce streamflow play key roles in determining the environmental effects of climate and land use changes.
 In particular, changes in climate or land use can trigger a complex series of nonlinear and interactive processes which can eventually impact the way in which watersheds partition, store, and release water, leading to potential changes in flood, landslide or drought risks \citep{dunn2010transit,harman2011functional,sawicz2014characterizing}.
 Furthermore, water reservoirs and consistent streamflow are essential for the regulation of the water supply in both urban and rural areas \citep{janssen2021assessment,tang2009use}, as well as for sustainable energy production and continually healthy ecological habitats \citep{ahmad2020maximizing,zalewski2000ecohydrology}.
 A deep understanding of how precipitated water becomes streamflow is of great importance and requires a sophisticated and interpretable statistical framework.

-Hence we investigate the problem of inferring streamflow partitioning into different flowpaths such as overland flow, subsurface flow, and baseflow \citep{cornette2022hillslope,kannan2007hydrological,mcmillan2020linking,nejadhashemi2009case}.
-While there exist many simple methods which can partition streamflow into fast surface flow versus slow baseflow \citep{nejadhashemi2009case}, the processes and reasoning behind this partitioning is usually lost.
+Hence we investigate the problem of inferring streamflow partitioning into different flow paths such as overland flow, subsurface flow, and baseflow \citep{cornette2022hillslope,kannan2007hydrological,mcmillan2020linking,nejadhashemi2009case,wang2024towards}.
+While there exist many simple methods which can partition streamflow into fast surface flow versus slow baseflow \citep{nejadhashemi2009case,wang2024towards}, the processes and reasoning behind this partitioning are usually lost.
 To prevent this, one could consider how input rainfall is partitioned into different flow paths.
-Hence, we consider a time series $\left(y_t\right)_{t\in T}$ of streamflow at a particular gauge and an input time series $\left(x_t\right)_{t\in T}$ of climate data on a common observational interval $T$.
+Hence, we consider a time series $\bm{y}_T =\left(y_t\right)_{t\in T}$ of streamflow at a particular gauge and an input time series $\bm{x}_T =\left(x_t\right)_{t\in T}$ of rainfall data on a common time domain $T$.
 Given such data, a common approach is a lagged regression model following the concepts of auto-regressive moving-average with exogenous variables (ARIMAX, ARMAX) \citep{hyndman2021arima}.
-In contrast to these models, our problem does not involve lagged observations of the target $y_t$; instead, we seek to fully characterize the target time series via the lagged input time series.
+In contrast to these models, our problem does not involve an auto-regressive part, i.e., we do not use lagged observations of the target $y_t$ as predictors; instead, we seek to fully characterize the target time series via the lagged input time series.
 Further, we desire more interpretability and inferential power than is offered by ARIMAX models.
 For example, the maximum time interval for which the predictor has an impact on the response and the separation of flow pathways is of interest for watershed modeling.